Azure/fleet/docs/concepts/ClusterResourcePlacement/README.md

 ## Envelope Object

-The `ClusterResourcePlacement` leverages the fleet hub cluster as a staging environment from where customer resources.
-These resources are then propagated to member clusters that are part of the fleet, based on the specifications defined in the `ClusterResourcePlacement`'s spec.
+The `ClusterResourcePlacement` leverages the fleet hub cluster as a staging environment for customer resources.
+These resources are then propagated to member clusters that are part of the fleet, based on the `ClusterResourcePlacement` spec.

 In essence, the objective is not to apply or create resources on the hub cluster for local use but to propagate these resources to other member clusters within the fleet.